 2997 Shelburne Road

 We help individuals during and after the divorce process make smart planning decisions.
 As a Certified Divorce Financial Analyst, I am trained to assist people like you navigate the uncertainties of divorce.
 Don’t try to tackle your financial planning alone.
 We are here to help guide you on your financial journey.
-Here at Antoine Williams & Associates Financial Services, we are passionate about people and building relationships.
+Here at Antoine Williams & Associates Wealth Management, LLC, we are passionate about people and building relationships.
 It is important to us to help you make informed decisions when it comes to your finances.
 We specialize in helping divorcees create a financial plan that works for them and their evolving lifestyle.
 Meet with us to discuss how we can help you take control of your finances and become financially independent.

 Divorce Financial Planning focuses specifically on developing personal and business financial strategies that can help an individual achieve the best possible divorce settlement for their individual situation.
 Just as a family law attorney would focus on legal issues as they relate to family law, in order to make informed decisions regarding your finances during and after the divorce, you need to tap into the knowledge of a trained professional who is ready to deal with critical financial choices as they relate to divorce.
 Divorce can be an emotional experience, and without guidance you may make mistakes in the process that will hinder you for life.